-Now that we've gone through gain calibration, let's sort out signal routing.
+Now that we've gone through all that hard work called 'gain calibration', let's sort out signal routing.
 Enter the 'Routing' tab.
 Drag the colored block numbered 1 from the row labeled 'PREAMP' onto the colored block numbered 1 in the row labeled 'AFX IN'.

-Next, drag the colored block numbered 1 from the row labeled 'AFX OUT' onto the pair of blocks labeled 'MONITOR'.
+Next, drag the colored block numbered 1 from the row labeled 'AFX OUT' onto the pair of blocks labeled 'MONITOR A'.